Read This First

 Prompt 2: Provide 5 examples of actual logical fallacies found in historical public debates.

-False Dilemma in the Debate Over the League of Nations (1919-1920) makes the argument visible in practice.
+A concrete case shows what False Dilemma in the Debate Over the League of Nations (1919-1920) explains and where it strains.

-The section works by contrast: False Dilemma in the Debate Over the League of Nations (1919-1920) as a load-bearing piece and 5 Examples of Logical Fallacies in Historical Public Debates as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: False Dilemma in the Debate Over the League of Nations (1919-1920) as a load-bearing piece and 5 Examples of Logical Fallacies in Historical Public Debates as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep False Dilemma in the Debate Over the League of Nations (1919-1920) distinct from 5 Examples of Logical Fallacies in Historical Public Debates.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep False Dilemma in the Debate Over the League of Nations (1919-1920) distinct from 5 Examples of Logical Fallacies in Historical Public Debates.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Example